finanalyst/raku-pod-render/RenderPod.md

 ----
 This distribution ('distribution' because it contains several modules and other resources) provides a generic class `ProcessedPod`, which accepts templates, and renders one or more Pod trees.
 The class collects the information in the Pod files to create page components, such as _Table of Contents_, _Glossary_, _Metadata_ (eg. Author, version, etc), and _Footnotes_.

 The output depends entirely on the templates.
+Absolutely no output rendering is performed in the module that processes the POD6 files.
 The body of the text, TOC, Glossary, and Footnotes can be output or suppressed, and their position can be controlled using a combination of templates, or in the case of HTML, templates and CSS.
-It also means that the same generic class can be used for HTML and MarkDown.
+It also means that the same generic class can be used for HTML and MarkDown, or any other output format such as epub.

 Two other modules are provided: `Pod::To::HTML` and `Pod::To::MarkDown`.
 For more information on them, see [Pod::To::HTML](Pod2HTML.md).
 These have the functionality and default templates to be used in conjunction with the **raku** (aka perl6) compiler option `--doc=name`.

-The aim of ProcessedPod is to allow for a more flexible mechanism for rendering POD.
-For example, when multiple POD6 files are combined each individual source generates TOC, Glossary, Footnotes, and Metadata information.
-There is no single way these can be combined, and different uses will need a different approach.
-For example, a flat-file HTML page will need separate pages for each source, with a landing page and global TOC and glossary pages to link them all.
+ProcessedPod has also been designed to allow for rendering multiple POD6 files.
+In this case, the components collected from individual source, such as TOC, Glossary, Footnotes, and Metadata information, need to be combined.
+However, a user will want to have pages dedicated to the whole collection of sources, with the content of these collection pages described using POD6, which will require customised pod and associated templates, but also the templates will need to have data provided from an external source (eg. the collective TOC).
+This functionality can be added via plugins.

 The `Pod::To::HTML` has a simple way of handling customised CSS, but no way to access embedded images other than svg files.
 Modifying the templates, when there is information about the serving environment, can change this.

-This module uses BOTH a new RakuCustomTemplater and the Moustache templating system at `Template::Mustache`.
-The templating engine is chosen automatically depending on the templates provided.
-A custom template engine can also be added.
+This module uses BOTH a new Template system `Raku-Closure-Templates` and the Moustache templating system `Template::Mustache`.
+ProcessedPod choses the templating engine is automatically depending on how the template for Bold-face is provided.
+A different custom template engine can also be added.

 # Creating a Renderer
 The first step in rendering is to create a renderer.